danfarino/rustgit/README.md

 This command checks for a dirty working directory and/or unpushed local branches in multiple repos.

 First, create a file named `.rustgitrc` in your home directory.
 This file should contain a list of all of the repos you are interested in checking.
 You may use shell glob wildcards.
+If you prefix a line with `!`, any repos matching that pattern will be ignored.
+Blank lines, and lines starting with `#`, will be ignored.

 Example:
 ```
 ~/dev/github/me/*
+# Ignore this junk:
+!~/dev/github/me/junk*
 ~/dev/other
 ```